 This top-of-the-line citrus press by Breville has built-in sensors to start the juicing process once the press arm and fruit are in contact.
-Made out of die-cast aluminum and zinc and housed in brushed stainless steel, this sturdy 100-watt machine can juice most citrus, from small limes to large grapefruits and everything in between.
+Made out of die-cast aluminum and zinc and housed in brushed stainless steel, this sturdy 100-watt machine can juice most citrus, from small limes to large grapefruits and everything between.

-Two sizes for small or large citrus
+Two sizes for small and large citrus

-Has a built-in measuring cup
+Built-in measuring cup

 Easy to take apart and clean

 The Oxo Good Grips 2-in-1 Citrus Juicer is perfect for those who need more than just a squeeze here and there.
 This tabletop reamer has its own measuring cup to catch every drop of juice (up to 1.5 cups), great for measuring the amount needed for your recipe or making individual servings of orange juice.

 The BPA-free vessel is marked in both metric and imperial measurements and features a drip-free pour spout.
 The two included reamers allow you to juice any size of citrus fruit, and the entire unit comes apart for easy cleaning.
 You can even run it through the dishwasher.

 Material: Polypropylene | Weight: 0.43 pounds | Dishwasher Safe: Yes | Capacity: 1.5 cups